Sulari Gentill: Career

-Gentill abandoned her legal career to write books instead of contracts.
-When the mood takes her, she paints, although she maintains that she does so only well enough to know that she should write.

 She grows French black truffles on her farm in the foothills of the Snowy Mountains of New South Wales, which she shares with her young family and several animals.

 Gentill is the author of the award-winning Rowland Sinclair mysteries, a series of historical crime fiction novels set in the 1930s about Rowland Sinclair, the gentleman artist and amateur detective.
 The first in the series, A Few Right Thinking Men was shortlisted for Commonwealth Writers' Prize Best First Book.
 A Decline in Prophets, the second in the series, won the Davitt Award for Best Adult Crime Fiction.
 Paving the New Road, set in Nazi Germany, was shortlisted for the Davitt Award.
 A Murder Unmentioned and A Testament of Character were finalists in the Ned Kelly Awards.

-Under the name S. D. Gentill, Sulari also writes a fantasy adventure series called The Hero Trilogy.
-All three books in the trilogy, Chasing Odysseus, Trying War and The Blood of Wolves are out now, and available in paperback, in a trilogy pack, and as eBooks.
+Under the name S. D. Gentill, Sulari also wrote a fantasy adventure series called The Hero Trilogy.